nic-hartley/tuig/tuig/README.md

 ## What's textmode?

-Textmode, text UI, or text-based games are video games whose output is based on typical text characters.
+Textmode, text UI, or text-based games are video games whose output is exclusively a grid of typical text characters.
 The quintessential example of a textmode game is Dwarf Fortress, but things like Zork and Rogue count too.

 It's usually used in contrast with "graphical" games -- the ones most people think of when they think video games.